 The research project "Composite Repair 4.0: Interactive repair for electric vehicles in CFRP construction", sets out to enable, for example, the production of individual, damage-adjusted repair patches for FRP structural parts.

-At K 2016, IKV will demonstrate in cooperation with a strong industry consortium, the production of injection-moulded parts in a number of different variants according to the particular requirements.
+In cooperation with a strong industry consortium IKV developed the production of injection-moulded parts in a number of different variants according to the particular requirements.
 Use is made of networked information systems that allow visitors to the trade show to initiate customised production orders themselves at different locations and to track their progress.

 >> Download project flyer

 The forwarding and use of all relevant information in the sense of vertical integration enables autonomous optimisation of existing production processes.
 In the Cluster of Excellence "Integrative production technology for high-wage countries", core aspects of Industry 4.0 have been tackled at RWTH Aachen University over the last 10 years.